LukasBommes/PV-Hawk/docs/source/using_own_data.rst

   2021-09-09T11:57:48.950000

 .. note::
-  If you use a DJI Zenmuse XT2 or compatible camera, you can configure the camera to output IR videos as multipage TIFF stacks.
-Place the TIFF stacks in a `videos` subfolder in your `work_dir` and run the pipeline task `split_sequences`.
+  If you use a DJI Zenmuse XT2 or compatible camera, you can configure the camera to output IR videos as multipage TIFF stacks and RGB videos as mov files.
+Place the TIFF stacks and mov files in a `videos` subfolder in your `work_dir` and run the pipeline task `split_sequences`.
 This will automatically generate the `splitted` directory with all dataset files.